gitter-badger/dashboard-4/README.md

 VII.
 Start meteor and enjoy.
 You are now running a local version of my app.

-### Got suggestions ?
-Spin your own branch and I'll check it.

-## A live version of assignly is deployed at http://assignly.meteor.com
+#### A live version of assignly is deployed at http://assignly.meteor.com